Rob-Mundy/p4-weddingapp/README.md

     + The first time authenticated user can navigate to the event creation page via the "Create Event" button on the homepage.
 The user is then presented with a simple form requesting that they enter the Event name, Event date and Event time.
     ![Create Event](/static/images/create_event_form.png)
     + Form validation via Crispy Forms ensures all fields are populated and adhere to the Event model's specifications (see [Full Testing](#full-testing) for details).
+    + A modal will appear at the top of the screen displaying a message (success or otherwise).
     + If a user attempts to create a second event by manually adding '/create_event/' to the site's url they are presented with a message stating that their "..event has already been created".
 A "Back" button reroutes the user to the homepage.
     [Event already created message](/static/images/event_already_created_message.png)
   + USER STORY: Edit Wedding Event - As a **Site User** I can **edit an event** so that **I can correct mistakes or accommdate changes**